 MSP-CVED will conduct carrier interventions and cargo tank facility reviews as outlined in the table above.
-MSP-CVED will provide regular and specialized and update training as needed for personnel conducting investigations.
+MSP-CVED will provide regular, specialized, and update training as needed for personnel conducting investigations.
 MSP-CVED plans to use 11 MC investigators to accomplish this goal.
+Currently MSP-CVED is not able to fully staff our investigative section due to staffing shortages, with the extra MCSAP funding, overtime will be deployed to try to meet our new goal which meets the 20% increase requested.